javierhf/pub-technical-write-me/docs/articles/understanding-apidocs/index.md

 ## How do APIs Orchestrate Communication Between Systems?

 For two systems to communicate using an API, systthey need to know the available resources, the method to interact with those resoruces, and the data schema required (JSON or XML are the most frequent) to make a request, and the schema of the responde to be received.
+For two systems to communicate using an API, they need to know the available resources, the methods to interact with those resources, and the data schema required (JSON or XML are the most frequent) to make a request, and the schema of the response to be received.

 <figure><img src="../../../.gitbook/assets/Gemini_Generated_Image_tp0lbatp0lbatp0l.png" alt=""><figcaption></figcaption></figure>